-- The combination of extreme environmental conditions and sustained vigorous exercise is particularly hazardous for the athlete.
-The greater the intensity of the exercise, the greater the risk of heat related symptoms; eg, distance running is more of a problem than stop-start team events. - Player and official rotation may also be considered - Reducing playing time and extending rest periods with opportunities to rehydrate during the event would help safeguard the health of participants. - Provision of extra water for wetting face, clothes and hair is also important. - A fan to enhance air movement would be beneficial
+The combination of extreme environmental conditions and sustained vigorous exercise is particularly hazardous for the triathlete.
+The greater the intensity of the exercise or the duration of the race, the greater the risk of heat related symptoms

+Race organisers need to ensure that they provide:

+- Opportunities to rehydrate during the event, to help safeguard the health of participants. - Extra water for wetting face, clothes and hair, eg: ice sponges, cups of cold water for tossing over the head and body

-3. Conduct of competition and training (hydration and interchange opportunities)
+3. Conduct of competition and training